 - Gemeentemuseum (Municipal Museum), Museum of Photography, GEM, Museon and Omniversum

 In total, the route has 16 stops where you can get on and off on the way.
 The Tourist Tram can be recognized by the designation tram line "T".

 Times and duration

 The route has a total length of 16 kilometres, and is run in 55 minutes.
-In 2016, the Hop-on Hop-off tram will run during weekends from 8th of April to 1st of October.
-The Tourist Tram runs daily between July 1 and August 27.
+In 2016, the Hop-on Hop-off tram will run during weekends from 8th of April to 24th of September.
+The Tourist Tram runs from Wednesday to Sunday between July 1 and August 27.
 On these days the tram will run every half an hour between 10:00 am and 5:30 pm.